Which position will Hunter play in NFL? Glazer reveals front office poll

 Two of the Patriots' most glaring roster needs in the offseason will be wide receiver and cornerback.
 They have to get a true No. 1 wideout who can be a threat outside the numbers and deep down the field.
 Finding another excellent cornerback to put opposite Christian Gonzalez should be a priority, too.
 Hunter could fill either of those roles in New England.

-A lot of experts have projected Hunter going to the Patriots in recent mock drafts, including ESPN's Field Yates.
+A lot of experts have projected Hunter going to the Patriots at No. 3 in recent mock drafts, including ESPN's Field Yates.
 Here's what he wrote about Hunter and the Patriots in his latest mock draft published last week:

 "The most electric player in the class and top-ranked prospect on my board, Hunter offers difference-making ability on both sides of the ball.
 He has rare acceleration and high-end playmaking traits as a receiver, but I also see lockdown cover skills -- including elite ball skills and instincts -- as a cornerback.
 Consider that he not only is sixth in receiving yards (1,152) and second in TD catches (14) on offense but also has four interceptions and 10 pass breakups on defense.